dmdmdm/systemd_overrides/README.md

 ## How to use

-This are *override* files -- in general an override.conf file can override (replace) any unit option but here we have only added sandbox/security options.
+This are *override* files -- in general an override.conf file can override (replace) any unit option but here I have only added sandbox/security options.
 Do NOT modify the <service>.unit file that came with the package.
 Instead do: